Silent Yamaha Pianos for Sale

 Original article follows…

 We can convert any of our Yamaha U1 or Yamaha U3 pianos to silent very quickly and easily and the results are very impressive.
-It can be a big help to plug in the headphones and play late at night no matter who is sitting close by or who is at home next door.
-The piano becomes a hybrid with both full acoustic and full electric capability.
+The piano becomes a hybrid with acoustic and digital capability.

 Which kit do you use and what does it look like?

 We use the very latest cutting-edge system from Ad Silent in Germany.
 It’s a remarkable system and is used by Petrov, Seiler and other high-end piano manufacturers on their brand new pianos.
 You can trust this system!

 You can use your Smartphone or Tablet to change many of the settings according to your preferences.